These incredibly tender and decadent donuts are made with AVOCADO!

 - Pour the wet mixture into the dry ingredients while beating on low.
 Increase the mixer speed to medium and beat until well incorporated.
 Use a spatula to stir in any remaining dry mixture on the sides or bottom of the bowl.

 - Pour the batter into each well of the prepared donut pan about ¾ of the way to the top (about ¼ cup in each), but not covering the donut hole center.
-Bake for 13-15 minutes, until a toothpick inserted into the center comes out clean.
+Bake for 10-12 minutes, or until a toothpick inserted into the center comes out clean.
 Remove from oven and allow to slightly cool.
 Flip them onto a baking sheet fitted with a wire rack.

 Notes